webcore-go/webcore/docs/module-disabling.md

 # Module Disabling Feature

-This document describes how to disable specific modules in the Konsolidator framework using the `disabled` configuration option.
+This document describes how to disable specific modules in the WebCoreGo framework using the `disabled` configuration option.

 ## Overview